Special Education, Unified Special Education K-12 and Elementary/Middle

 What can I do with a special education, unified special education k-12 and elementary/middle degree from UWEC?

 Graduates of the unified special education program will hold licenses in K-12 cross-categorical special education and K-9 general education — including preschool (4K) and kindergarten — and will be well-prepared for a variety of specialized jobs.
-Our graduates go on to become special education and grade-level teachers in both public and private schools, institutions and agencies.
+Our graduates go on to become special and general education teachers in both public and private schools.
 Some grads choose to continue their study in other areas of special education, including child life specialist programs, educational leadership or administration.
 Alumni also are qualified to engage in research, develop curricular and instructional materials or lead in-service teacher training.

-Because of an ongoing shortage of special education and early childhood teachers — and UW-Eau Claire's long history of producing exceptional teachers — our graduates have no problem finding jobs in Wisconsin and beyond.
+Because of an ongoing shortage of teachers — and UW-Eau Claire's long history of producing exceptional teachers — our graduates have no problem finding jobs in Wisconsin and beyond.

 Unified special education K-12 and elementary/middle bachelor's degree program curriculum

-Curriculum within the unified special education K-12 and elementary/middle major will help you meet the needs of all your students in the least restrictive — and most inclusive — environment possible.
+Curriculum within the unified special education K-12 and elementary/middle K-9 major will help you meet the needs of all your students in the least restrictive, and most inclusive, environment possible — whether that be in a special education or general education classroom.

 What classes do special education, unified special education k-12 and elementary/middle majors take?